-A study to evaluate an age extension to the NHS Breast Screening Programme
+A trial to evaluate an age extension to the NHS Breast Screening Programme

-This study is looking at whether there are any risks or benefits to extending the age when women are invited for breast screening.
+This trial is looking at the risks or benefits of extending the age when women are invited for breast screening.

 More about this trial

-The age extension study to the NHSBSP is taking place in 65 Breast Screening Units across England.
-During the study, half the women between the ages of 47 to 49, and some women between the ages of 71 to 73 will be invited for breast screening.
+The age extension to the NHSBSP (AgeX) is taking place in 65 Breast Screening Units across England.
+During the study, half the women between the ages of 47 to 49, and half the women between the ages of 71 to 73 will be